nicolewhite/RNeo4j/README.md

 #### OS X (with Homebrew installed)

+- Rust: `brew install rust` (or https://rustup.rs but see "Rust Path" section)
 - Clang: `brew install llvm`
 - libneo4j-client: `brew install cleishm/libneo4j-client`

 #### Linux

+- Rust:
+    - Debian based (e.g. Mint, Ubuntu): `sudo apt-get install cargo`
+    - Arch Linux: `sudo pacman -S rust`
+    - Building from source: https://rustup.rs but see "Rust Path" section
 - Clang: get it from your package manager
     - Debian based (e.g. Mint, Ubuntu): `sudo apt-get install clang`
     - Arch Linux: `sudo pacman -S clang`
+    - Other: your package manager almost certainly has `clang`.
+It may be called `llvm`.
 - libneo4j-client:
     - Debian based: `sudo apt-get install libneo4j-client-dev`
     - Other: See "Installing libneo4j-client from source"

+#### Rust Path

+By default, on *nix systems (such as Linux and OS X), rustup only sets the PATH in your shell.
+That means that if you try to build RNeo4j in a GUI application like RStudio, it may fail.
+To work around this issue, simply build RNeo4j in a terminal.

 #### Installing libneo4j-client from source